Advanced Diploma (Japan)

 Advanced Diploma (高度専門士, kōdo-senmonshi) is the Japanese original academic degree given to people who had spent more than 4 years and successfully completed a particular specialized course of study at the vocational schools certified by Japanese MEXT (the educational ministry of the Japanese government).
-The vocational schools in this article mean a "senmon-gakkō" (専門学校) which means a professional training college and a "senshū-gakkō" (専修学校) which means a Specialized training college.
+The vocational schools in this article mean a which means a professional training college and a which means a Specialized training college.
 This academic degree was established in 2005 to improve the graduates' reputation and to promote lifelong learning.
 Its level is equal to Bachelor given by the university.